 equipment to the automotive and printed circuit industries, has about 4,000 employees - primarily in Europe and China.

-5% year-over-year and 7.9% sequentially.
+German printed circuit board manufacturers reported August orders rose 27.5% year-over-year, says ZVEI PCB and Electronic Systems.
+Sequentially, orders were up 7.9%.
+PCB manufacturers’ sales were up 5% year-over-year and 7.9% sequentially.
 Year to date through August, sales were down 0.8%.
 The August book-to-bill ratio reached a new high for the year of 1.17.
 The ratio suggests future growth in the sector.

 The 14th Electronic Circuits World Convention will be held in KINTEX, Goyang City, S. Korea from April 25 to April 27, 2017 along with KPCAshow hosted by Korea Printed Circuits Association (KPCA) as well as World Electronic Circuits Council (WECC).

 NEC has developed a new high efficiency lithium ion battery for use as the power source of industrial use drones.
 It is said to increase flying time over existing power sources by 33%.

 Renesas Electronics has unveiled a new compact wireless charging system for wearable and healthcare devices.

 Toppan Printing will enter the biosensor business utilizing piezo electric devices.
 The company sees a major potential in the medical and healthcare markets.